by Mike Searson

 Yes, there is a rail on the pistol for the mounting of lasers and lights, too.

 Out of the box, we noticed that the barrel was a match-grade traditional land and groove type as opposed to the polygonal rifling found in the original Jericho.
 The caliber was 40 S&Wand knowing that the original pistol was based on the more powerful 41 AE in its infancy.

 Despite what modern loading manuals tell you with regard to using 40 S&W data when hand loading the 41 AE, the original caliber was much stouter and loaded to higher pressure.

-The slide mounted de-cocker is ambidextrous and teardrop-shaped.
-The magazine release is reversible for rightys and southpaws.
-The trigger is a double/single action (DA/SA) type with a 12 lb. trigger pull (DA), or 4 lb. for single action.
+The slide-mounted de-cocker is ambidextrous and teardrop-shaped.
+The magazine release is reversible for righties and southpaws.
+The trigger is a double/single-action (DA/SA) type with a 12 lb. trigger pull (DA), or 4 lb. for a single action.
 Some folks hate this combination with a long or heavy trigger pull for the first shot and a lighter pull following thereafter.
 It makes more sense when you consider the Israelis carry hammer down on an empty chamber and need to rack the slide in order to get it into battery.
 With this type of pistol, we get around that by cocking the hammer on the draw.

 Freedom Munitions hooked us up with some 40 S&W ammo and we headed out to the range to try out this new blaster.

 On the range, the pistol shot well, with none of the snappiness found in most ’40s.
 Trying it all single-action gave us respectable hits in the ten-ring.
 It almost felt like shooting a high-end single-action pistol in this regard.